openzipkin/zipkin-gcp/README.md

 Stackdriver Trace service.

 ### Configuration

 |Environment Variable           | Value            |
 |-------------------------------|------------------|
 |GOOGLE_APPLICATION_CREDENTIALS | Optional.
 [Google Application Default Credentials](https://developers.google.com/identity/protocols/application-default-credentials). |
 |PROJECT_ID                     | GCP projectId.
 Optional on GCE.
 Required on all other platforms.
 If not provided on GCE, it will default to the projectId associated with the GCE resource. |
+|COLLECTOR_SAMPLE_RATE          | Optional.
+Percentage of traces to retain, defaults to always sample.
+However, if there is a problem sending Traces to the Stackdriver Trace service, Traces may be dropped.

 ### Example Usage
+The collector may be downloaded from [Maven Central](https://search.maven.org/remote_content?g=com.google.cloud.trace.adapters.zipkin&a=collector&v=LATEST) or run using the Docker image:
+`gcr.io/stackdriver-trace-docker/zipkin-collector`.

 #### Running on GCE
 By default, the Zipkin collector uses the [Application Default Credentials](https://developers.google.com/identity/protocols/application-default-credentials) and writes traces to the projectId associated with the GCE resource.
 If this is desired, no